etorreborre/registry/doc/tutorial.md

 ### Exercise 5

-_Note_: this could be extended to the `ResourceT IO` monad for dealing with resource allocation
+_Note_: this could be extended to the `Data.Registry.Rio` monad for dealing with resource allocation

 Now we are going to introduce another implementation for the `SecretReader` component.
 We will now check right away if the secret file is missing or not, and emit an error right away